 The reality of today's logistics climate is genuinely merciless.
 The competition is severe while customers' expectations only continue to grow.
 Everyone wants their items now and as cheaply as possible.
 The storage and transportation services industry turns into a giant black hole sucking in more money and time than any other industry out there.
 The pandemic, obviously, makes things even worse.
+Freight cost reduction may be helpful in this regard.

 In search of cheap and practical tools, businesses have finally started paying attention to emerging tech and innovations.
 According to the Deloitte's study, 82% of the most prominent logistics players look for solutions that would, first of all, save them resources, optimize costs, and cut any ineffective expenses.